Sammy Hagar: Chickenfoot (2008–present)

 In 2008, Hagar formed a supergroup named Chickenfoot with Michael Anthony, Red Hot Chili Peppers drummer Chad Smith, and guitar virtuoso Joe Satriani.
 Their self-titled debut album was released in June 2009 and debuted at No. 4 on the Billboard Music Chart.
-A brief tour was followed up by a second album, Chickenfoot III in 2011.

 Sammy Hagar and the Circle (2014–present)

 Hagar formed a new supergroup in 2014, featuring Michael Anthony, Waboritas guitarist Vic Johnson, and drummer Jason Bonham.
 The group was named Sammy Hagar and the Circle as according to Hagar, "this band has kinda taken me full circle in my career", featuring tracks from his solo hits, along with Montrose, Van Halen, and Chickenfoot.
 Led Zeppelin songs were also featured in homage to Led Zeppelin due to the fact that Jason is the son of Zeppelin drummer John Bonham.
 Focusing on Sammy Hagar and the Circle meant Chickenfoot would be put on hiatus, helped by the fact the other supergroup gave Hagar some frustration in "spending a half-million on a record, writ[ing] and record[ing] for six months.
 It's a lot of work, and then to not sell many records."
 Sammy Hagar and the Circle began touring in 2014, with a live recording released on the album, At Your Service in May 2015.

 In August 2015, it was reported that the Circle were having discussions about making a studio record to follow up their live album, with Hagar stating, "I want to see what [the Circle] can do in the studio, I've got a vibe on what I think this band will be, and it ain't classic rock, believe it or not.
 I want to play, like American folk rock, with a heavy edge.
 Remember the Band?
 Yeah, write lyrics about America, and about the world.
 I just have a feeling that this band might be able to do that really well.
 We'll find out."
 Sammy Hagar and the Circle's debut studio album Space Between was released May 10, 2019, on BMG.
 The album debuted at No. 4 on the Billboard 200 chart, No. 1 on Billboard's Top Album Sales chart, No. 1 on Billboard's US Independent Albums chart, and No. 1 on Billboard's Top Rock Albums chart.
 The sales start marked Hagar's third-largest sales week since Nielsen Music began tracking data in 1991.